Archive

 Planets and the Moon on a single night

-Planets and the Moon at sunset and sunrise of a single night starting with sunset on the right on April 15, 2020.
+Planets, a comet, and the Moon at sunset and sunrise of a single night starting with sunset on the right on July 15, 2020.
 The night ends on the left with sunrise on the 16th.
-The planet traffic jam in the morning sky unfortunately overlays planets and labels.
+Jupiter made it into the evening sky yesterday when it passed opposition.
+Saturn will do the same on the 20th.
 Click on the image to enlarge.
 Created using my LookingUp program.